a8f/fef/README.md

   - Only Python 2 on the server (not Python 3)

 ### Contributing
 ~~Pull requests are welcome.
-Code should be formatted with [Black](https://github.com/psf/black).~~ fef is currently a WIP.
+Code should be formatted with [Black](https://github.com/psf/black) and pass all existing tests.
+For pull requests adding additional functionality, new tests should be added to the tests/ directory for that functionality.
+See tests/ for examples  of test formatting.~~ fef is currently a WIP.
 Pull requests will be considered after basic functionality is complete.